 Use White Backdrops for More Professional Product Photos

-The next step is to collect different types of backdrops for your product images.
+The next step is to collect different types of backdrops for your smartphone product photos.

-It’s best to use a white backdrop for professional images.
+It’s best to use a white backdrop for professional smartphone product photography.
 For small items, white construction paper will suffice.
 For larger objects, you can use a white blanket, instead.

-If you’re in the mood to experiment, you can also buy construction paper in different colors.
+If you’re in the mood to experiment, you can also buy construction paper in different colours.
 Doing so will give your product photos a livelier look.

-When it comes to lifestyle shots, you can use any background that fits the look you want.
+When it comes to lifestyle product photography, you can use any background that fits the look you want.
 For a rustic appearance, you can try wooden tables for textured surfaces.
 And if you want a more stylish approach, you can try marble or slate, instead.